SAP-samples/process-automation-enablement/Workshops/APAC-2025/exercises/Guided Experience/model.md

 ### Create a Guided Process

-1. Click on the `Create` button to begin setting up a new guided process.
+1. Go to **Artifacts** tab and click on the `Create` button to begin setting up a new guided process.
 Upon clicking, a list of skills will be displayed.

     ![Create Guided Process](./assets/SBPA_deployment/createGuidedProcess.png)